 How can a VPN be hacked?

+No software is ever completely safe, so in theory, VPNs can also be hacked.
 Hackers look for weaknesses anywhere within a VPN provider’s infrastructure.
-If they manage to find a crack, they’ll surely find a way to squeeze through, which usually results in data theft, fraud, identity theft, and a whole heap of other things you don’t want to be a part of.
-Here are a few things that hackers commonly look for when targeting VPNs:
+And, if they uncover a crack, they’ll surely find a way to squeeze through, possibly resulting in data theft, fraud, identity theft, and a whole lot of other cybercrimes.

 Outdated VPN protocols